pradhuman2022/Ds-Algo/LeetCode/Sorting/Google/Read.md

 Pattern:
 * 1:- Sorting should be used, if we want to minimize/maximize something.
 * 2:- After sorting, we should take care of solution like should we calculate answer from left to right/right to left and why ?
+* 3:- When you do sorting, see advantages and disadvantges as well. like if we do sort in ascending order/decesending order then what will be effect on results.
 -------

 **Binary Search:**